sftcd/openssl/esnistuff/README.md

   ignoring the covername when doing it, but it seems kinda sensible so we'll go for it for now. ``s_client`` hardcodes this to be requested for now, could be added to command line later.

+- From NSS code: ``/* If we're not sending SNI, don't send ESNI. */`` That should maybe be agreed upon, anything can work, but no harm to pick one (default?) behaviour I reckon.
+For now, I don't couple things so tightly, maybe ``s_client`` is different enough from a browser that that's correct.

 - Got rid of duplication of encservername/covername from ``SSL s.ext`` and ``SSL_ESNI`` and from the ``SSL_ESNI_enc`` API